lucasarvelo-old/parking-management/README.md

 - Visit [http://localhost:3000/](http://localhost:3000/).
 - Generate a new ticket pressing the green button `Press for Ticket` on the New Ticket area.
 - Check how much a ticket own when filling up the ticket number and click on the button `Get Fee` on the Ticket Status area.
-- Pay for a ticket filling up the ticket number and a valid credit card number and click on the button `Pay`.
+- To pay for a ticket, fill up the fields ticket number and credit card number and click on the button `Pay`.
-- Every action gives you a feedback message in the bottom card area.
+- Every action gives you a feedback message on the card at the bottom area.
-- If the parking is full, you won't be able to get a new ticket until another ticket is pay.
+- If the parking is full, you won't be able to get a new ticket until another ticket is paid.

 ## Documentation